wp-plugins/gravity-forms-salesforce/readme.txt

 * Launch!

 == Upgrade Notice ==

+= 3.0.6.2 (September 5, 2014) =
+* Fixed: Issue saving Web-to-Lead settings for Gravity Forms 1.8.10 or higher.
+Thanks, [@twiginteractive](https://github.com/twiginteractive)
+* Fixed: An issue with the OAuth library clashing if the same library is used elsewhere.
+Thanks, [@JasonTheAdams](https://github.com/JasonTheAdams)
+* Confirmed compatibility with WordPress 4.0

 = 3.0.6.1 (August 18, 2014) =
 * If you haven't read the 3.0.5 notes, please do so!